hackclub/some-assembly-required/guide/writing-code/instructions/jumps.md

 ---

 Remember how I said we don't access the instruction pointer directly?
 That stands true, however we can change where the instruction pointer is pointing with a jump instruction.
+Jumps are a way to move to another area of your assembly code.

 ```asm
 ; X86-64 Intel Syntax Assembly
 mov rcx, 10
 jmp .addNumbers
 sub rcx, 11 ; This line will be skipped since we are jumping to .addNumbers